 These are the most important first steps before creating the engagement opportunity.
 The Guide to Authentic Patient Engagement and video series can show you the way.
 The Engagement Request Form (ERF) helps you write an invitation to patient partners.
 A sample ERF, planning template and canvas provide some background for you as you work on your engagement plan.

 Submit the ERF and receive a link.
 PVN sends a link to you to review, edit and confirm your engagement opportunity.
-The Council reviews the submission using the Health Care Partner PVN Service User Agreement and informs you when the engagement opportunity goes live.
+Health Quality BC reviews the submission using the Health Care Partner PVN Service User Agreement and informs you when the engagement opportunity goes live.

-Once confirmed, we promote your opportunity in a couple ways:
+Once confirmed, we promote your opportunity in a couple of ways:

 - Post on the PVN website as soon as possible